-Coach Kirby Dean has successfully changed the basketball culture at Eastern Mennonite University, guiding the Runnin' Royals to new heights in his nine seasons at his alma mater.
+Coach Kirby Dean has successfully changed the basketball culture at Eastern Mennonite University, guiding the Runnin' Royals to new heights in his 11 seasons at his alma mater.
 EMU has become a national name in the past couple of years with Dean registering back-to-back 22-plus-win seasons, including a trip to the Elite Eight of the NCAA D-III National Championships.

 During the 2009-10 and 2010-11 seasons, the up-tempo Runnin Royals were among national leaders in scoring offense, scoring margin and turnover margin.
 The men have averaged 87.0 and 87.8 points per game, giving their huge crowds a lot to cheer about while they racked up a 47-10 combined record.